 Nicole's grandparents house sits on a sprawling five-acre parcel.
 This apartment has a lot of sentimental value to the family, over the years pretty much everyone has lived there at one point or another, including Nicole!
 Taking a break from the main house renovation, Nicole tackles the apartment with a series of fun, chic changes that don't cost a fortune.
 Fresh paint, refinished hardwood floors and wallpaper all contribute to bringing this neglected space up to date.

 Nicole Curtis tackles the heart of her grandparents' home: the living room and dining room.
 The most photographed rooms in the house, these projects present Nicole with a very clear visual template to work from.
 Fixing the original fireplace and its plaster moulding presents a relatively easy, if messy, challenge.
 Sourcing and replacing the iconic chandelier in the dining room with an exact match may prove an impossible task.

-Nicole Curtis tackles one of her biggest challenges yet, all of the original bedrooms in the home built by her grandparents.
-Nicole is faced with a dilemma, the previous owners trashed the original windows and design, now it's up to her to fix their mistakes.
+Nicole Curtis tackles one of her biggest challenges yet -- all of the original bedrooms in the home built by her grandparents.
+The previous owners trashed the original windows and design, now it's up to her to fix their mistakes.
 Will Nicole be able to infuse life, design and personality into these ruined spaces?

 Nicole Curtis tackles one of the hardest spaces in her grandparents' midcentury home: the basement.
 With space at a premium, Nicole must battle water, structural problems, dilapidated windows and poorly placed duct work to turn a neglected area into a much-needed gathering space.